-- Voters will receive a receipt that is valid for voting purposes and can be used to show at the polls.
+- Voters will receive their identification card in the mail or a receipt that is valid for voting purposes and can be used to show at the polls.

-Anyone who doesn’t have an ID to vote in the August primary should begin the process now.
+Anyone who doesn’t have an ID to vote should begin the process now.
 DMV’s toll-free voter ID hotline at (844) 588-1069is available for questions on obtaining an ID to vote.